jakesower/json-expressions/docs/custom-expressions.md

 });
 ```

-This guide should help you create powerful, maintainable custom expressions that integrate seamlessly with the JSON Expressions ecosystem while maintaining deterministic behavior.
+This guide should help you create powerful, maintainable custom expressions that integrate seamlessly with the JSON Expressions ecosystem.